Accessing ODBC and JDBC data dources from Oracle Heterogeneous Services (HSODBC)

 Download and install the 32-bit version of the driver, and then copy your backup licenses file to /usr/local/easysoft/license.

-2. Configure within Oracle:
+2. Configure Oracle:

-• Heterogeneous Services (iniths*.ora)
+• Heterogeneous Services (initSID.ora)

-• Database Listener (listener.ora)
+• Database listener (listener.ora)

-• Network Client (tnsnames.ora)
+• Network client (tnsnames.ora)

-3. Create a database link through SQL*Plus utilising the above.
+3. Create a database link with SQL*Plus.

-2.0 Configure the ODBC driver
+Install and configure the ODBC driver

-3.1 Create an init file
+Create an init file

 #